96boards-hikey/tools-images-hikey960/build-from-source/README-ATF-UEFI-build-from-source.md

 8. Known Issues
 -----------------------------

-   * Kernel panic
-     Since a few patches are not merged int bootloader yet, it'll result in kernel panic.

-   * BL31 breaks by UEFI
-     It's the memory layout issue.
-A few patches are not merged yet.

-   * CPUFREQ & CPUIDLE isn't supported.
-     A few patches are not merged yet.

-   * SMP isn't supported.
-     A few patches are not merged yet.

-   * Can't get early console when boot kernel.
-     <br>A few patches are not merged yet.</br>
-     <br>Workaround:</br>
-     <br>  Edit {EDK2}/EmbeddedPkg/Library/AbootimgLib.c.</br>
-     <br>  Find L" initrd=0x%x,0x%x" in AbootimgInstallFdt ().</br>
-     <br>  Replace it by L" initrd=0x%x,0x%x earlycon=pl011,0xfdf05000,115200 console=ttyAMA5" for hikey960 v1.</br>
-     <br>  Replace it by L" initrd=0x%x,0x%x earlycon=pl011,0xfff32000,115200 console=ttyAMA6" for hikey960 v2.</br>

    * The feature of autoboot to fastboot protocol by jumper or switch setting isn't supported yet.